 - Young Matthew had typhus fever three times as a youth and was near death several times.

-- The family first settled on a farm near Manchester Bridge in Dutchess County.
+- The family settled on a farm near Manchester Bridge in Dutchess County.

-- Contrary to popular belief, Matthew Vassar did not start the family brewing business, his father did.
-In 1801, James Vassar (Matthew’s father) sold the farm and bought a lot between Main and Mill Streets in the village of Poughkeepsie, for purposes of building a brewery.
+- Contrary to popular belief, Matthew Vassar did not start the family brewing business; his father did.
+In 1801, James Vassar (Matthew’s father) sold the farm and bought a lot between Main and Mill Streets in the village of Poughkeepsie to build a brewery.

-- When Vassar was 14 years old, his parents had him apprenticed to a tanner.
+- When Vassar was 14, his parents had him apprentice to a tanner.

-- A day before he was to begin his apprenticeship, he ran away and crossing the Hudson River on the ferry at High Point made his way to Balm Town (today’s Balmville), just north of Newburgh, New York.
-There he found a job at $300 a year in the store run by Mr. Butterwoth, assisting in the business while living in his employer’s house
+- A day before beginning his apprenticeship, he ran away and, crossing the Hudson River on the ferry at High Point, made his way to Balm Town (today’s Balmville), just north of Newburgh, New York.
+There, he found a job at $300 a year in the store run by Mr. Butterwoth, assisting in the business while living in his employer’s house

 - In 1810, he returned to Poughkeepsie and joined the family brewing business as a bookkeeper and collector.

 - In 1811, a malt-dust explosion destroyed the family brewery on Vassar Street.
-His older brother John Guy died in the explosion.
+His older brother, John Guy, died in the blast.
 Matthew took over management of the business at the age of 18.

-- After his brother’s death, Matthew considered it his responsibility to undertake the guardianship of his brother’s two sons, Matthew, Jr., and John Guy, Jr.
+- After his brother’s death, Matthew considered it his responsibility to be responsible for his brother’s two sons, Matthew, Jr., and John Guy, Jr.

 - During the War of 1812, Vassar joined the local fusilier’s company as a sergeant but saw no action.